Marietta Patricia Leis: Education

-Growing up, Leis was educated in the public schools of East Orange, New Jersey.
-She studied modern dance and classical ballet on scholarships and grants beginning at 7 years old.
-While in high school, she was an apprentice performer in dance/acting at the White Barn Theatre, Westport, CT, and was exposed to her first acting classes on Shakespeare with Eva Le Gallienne.
-She graduated high school in 1957 in the top 10% of her class and moved to New York City where she studied acting with Lee Strasberg and dance with Matt Mattox and Robert Joffrey.
+Growing up, Leis was educated in the public schools of East Orange, New Jersey, United States.
+She studied modern dance and classical ballet on scholarships and grantsm beginning at seven years of age.
+While in high school, she was an apprentice performer in dance/acting at the White Barn Theatre, Westport, Connecticut, and was exposed to her first acting classes on Shakespeare with Eva Le Gallienne.
+She graduated high school in 1957 in the top 10 percent of her class and moved to New York City, where she studied acting with Lee Strasberg and dance with Matt Mattox and Robert Joffrey.
 She was an actress and dancer in Off-Broadway, experimental film, television and movies, most notably playing the student in The Lesson, a one-act play by Eugène Ionesco.

-In 1985, she received MA in painting from New Mexico State University.
-In 1987, she spent eight months in Italy where she studied Italian in an intensive course at the Universita of Stranieri, Perugia, Italy.
+In 1985, she received an MA in painting from New Mexico State University.
+In 1987, she spent eight months in Italy, where she studied Italian in an intensive course at the Universita of Stranieri, Perugia.
 She received her MFA from UNM in 1988 and began teaching in the UNM Continuing Education program.

 Work

-In 1982–83, Leis moved from Los Angeles, CA, to Ranchos de Taos, NM, and soon after to Albuquerque.
+In 1982–83, Leis moved from Los Angeles, California, to Ranchos de Taos, New Mexico, and soon after to Albuquerque.
 During this period, she traveled to Italy where she met Mario Merz, Marisa Merz and Algherio Boetti of the Arte Povera movement.
-In 1988, she published her first poems that related to her visual art which were included in the catalogue for an exhibition of a series of constructions and mixed media work at the UNM School of Architecture.
+In 1988, she published her first poems, whichat related to her visual art which were included in the catalogue for an exhibition of a series of constructions and mixed media work at the UNM School of Architecture.

-From 1994 to 1996 she created The Story of Marietta Robusti Tintoretto, an exhibition that reframed the life of Marietta Robusti and the role she played in her father's famous workshop.
+From 1994 to 1996, she created The Story of Marietta Robusti Tintoretto, an exhibition that reframed the life of Marietta Robusti and the role she played in her father's famous workshop.
 The exhibition toured cities in Italy and the United States for five years, and art critic Lucy Lippard wrote an essay for the announcement brochure when the work debuted at the Jonson Gallery, UNM.

-A major turning point in her work came in 2001 when she created The Blue Series, her first monochromatic works that were about color and place, inspired by her artist residency at Crater Lake National Park in Oregon.
+A major turning point in her work came in 2001, when she created The Blue Series, her first monochromatic works that were about color and place, inspired by her artist residency at Crater Lake National Park in Oregon.